citp/privacy-policy-historical/s/su/suc/successories.com.md

 Note that email is not encrypted and is not considered a secure means of transmitting credit card numbers.
 Please keep in mind this is NOT the means by which your credit card information is sent via the online ordering process of this web site.
 If you are still concerned about ordering electronically, you can place your order by phone, fax or mail.

-Successories uses HitBox to analyze traffic to this web site.
-HitBox does not create individual profiles for visitors.
-Unlike some tracking services HitBox does not have a database of individual profiles for each visitor.
-HitBox only collects aggregate data.
+Successories uses Omniture to analyze traffic to this web site.
+Omniture does not create individual profiles for visitors.
+Unlike some tracking services Omniture does not have a database of individual profiles for each visitor.
+Omniture only collects aggregate data.
 For more information about HitBox, please [click here](http://www.websidestory.com/).

 Successories is committed to ensuring your privacy.
 While the web site can automatically recognize your internet service provider, we cannot specifically identify any customer.
 For customers who make a purchase on www.Successories.com, we do collect information on which pages you viewed within our site.
 This information is used to improve your overall shopping experience.
-We keep track of information volunteered during the order and registration processes � and we occasionally share your name and address with reputable third parties whose products we think you may enjoy.
+We keep track of information volunteered during the order and registration processes - and we occasionally share your name and address with reputable third parties whose products we think you may enjoy.

 Like most companies, we use "cookie" technology on our web site.
 The cookie tells us whether you've visited us before or are a new visitor and doesn't extract any information from your computer.
 Cookies are simply the best way for us to be able to offer you the most enjoyable and hassle-free online shopping environment.